Wisdom Teeth Removal: Your Extraction Guide

 Dentists are keenly aware of the disadvantages of keeping wisdom teeth, some of which include the potential shifting of surrounding teeth, jaw pain and interruptions with normal sinus functionality.
 Yet, the decision to extract is your dentist's.

-Wisdom tooth extraction recovery takes approximately five to seven days, with the gum area being fully healed in approximately three to four weeks.
-If the jaw is damaged during tooth extraction, full recovery may take up to six months.
+Recovery takes approximately five to seven days, with the gum area being fully healed in approximately three to four weeks.
+If the jaw is damaged during extraction, full recovery may take up to six months.